Using and launching RStudio with .Rmd files

 Screenshot of RStudio session in Terra with example standard output code in the entrypoint.out section at left, an empty environment section at the top right, and teh environment.out under files in the bottom right.

 • 1.
-Click on the .Rmd file to open in the Name column.
+Click on the .Rmd filename to open it.

 2. Click the R logo in the sidebar to resume the RStudio Cloud Environment.